JelenaBarinova/BeBetterLeader/_posts/2015-08-05-ideal-team-size-less-is-more.md

 * 3 is an odd number, which is good when you need to vote for something in the team - you avoid ending-up in a dead heat.

 I worked with different sized teams: from huge ones - ~15 people and to one person 'teams'.
 I liked teams of 3 the most.
-To tell the truth, I prefer when teams form and evolve naturaly; but if I needed to create one - I'd go with 3 developers.
+To tell the truth, I prefer when teams form and evolve naturally; but if I needed to create one - I'd go with 3 developers.

 How big is your team?
 What's your optimal number?